How to write an effective meta-description?

 Google Services Ads

-The meta-description is a meta tag that aims to present the content of a web page.
-It is displayed in the search results of the various search engines in the form of a extract snippet under the title tag (meta_title) to provide context.
+The meta-description is a meta tag designed to present the content of a web page It is displayed in the search results of the various search engines as a snippet below the title tag (meta_title) to provide an overview of the context.

-Admittedly, the meta-description attribute is not an essential positioning factor and Google displays it in the SERPs only 37% of the time.
-On the other hand, it is always part of the On-page SEOMeta description is a strategy used to optimize the content of a page that we want to position on Google.
-Thus, every web content editor must master the writing of meta descriptions.
+Admittedly, the meta-description attribute is not an essential positioning factor, and Google only displays it in SERPs 37% of the time.
+On the other hand, it’s still part of SEO on-page, a strategy used to optimize the content of a page you want to rank on Google.
+This means that every web content editor needs to master the art of writing meta-descriptions.

-In this article, you will find some tips to create meta descriptions quickly and efficiently.
-We will also show you how to audit them correctly.
-But first, we'll see why meta descriptions still matter despite their seemingly low importance for SEO.
+In this article, you’ll find some tips for creating meta-descriptions quickly and efficiently.
+We’ll also show you how to audit them properly.
+But first, we’ll look at why meta-descriptions still matter despite their at first glance low importance for SEO.

-Have a convincing meta description encourages more people to click on your website from the search results.
-This is important even if, as we have already mentioned, Google only displays meta descriptions in 37% of the time.
+Having a compelling meta-description incentivizes more Internet users to click on your website from the search results.
+This is important even if, as we’ve already pointed out, Google only displays meta-descriptions 37% of the time.

-For example, if you get 50,000 page views per month, Google displays your meta description for an average of 18,500 of those page views.
-But it is important to remember that an increase of 1% in your Click Through Rate (CTR) or click-through rate can already generate about 185 additional clicks.
+For example, if you register 50,000 page views per month, Google displays your meta-description for 18,500 of these page views on average.
+But it’s worth remembering that a 1% increase in your Click Through Rate (CTR) or click-through rate can already generate nearly 185 additional clicks.

-So, even if you should not be focused on meta descriptions, it is still worthwhile to spend some time on writing it, especially if it is a page that is likely to generate organic traffic and to be shared on social networks.
+So, even if you shouldn’t be focused on meta-descriptions, it’s still worth devoting some of your time to writing it, especially if it’s a page likely to generate organic traffic and be shared on social networks

-Indeed, when a page is shared on social networks, it extracts the description of Open Graph meta tags.
-But if you haven't set an OG description for Facebook or Twitter, it automatically uses the meta description you wrote instead.
-Therefore, if you want to work on only one of these tags, it will be the meta description.
+Indeed, when a page is shared on social networks, it extracts the description from the Open Graph meta tags But if you haven’t defined an OG description for Facebook or Twitter, it automatically uses the meta-description you’ve written instead.
+Therefore, if you want to work on just one of these tags, it will be the meta-description.

 Google Services Ads